mbrsagor/djangoJWT/README.md

 - Django 3.1.6
 - psql (PostgreSQL) 12.5

 The following steps will walk you thru installation on a Mac.
-I think Linux should be similar.
-It's also possible to develop on a Windows machine, but I have not documented the steps.
+I think Linux should be similar, It's also possible to develop on a Windows machine, but I have not documented the steps.
 If you've developed the `Django` app on Windows, you should have little problem getting up and running.

 ###### If psql error raise please follow the command.
 ```base